Riddhesh2099/FCNN_Low-light-Images/README.md

 Saving Frequency With the Number of total epoch till that point as a folder name.
 7. test_Sony will save all output of test data in Result/final.
 Images names will contain epoch number of each saved epoch at saving frequency.
-Further Instructions are in NNFL_Driver_Colab.ipynb file.
+Further Instructions are in NNFL_Driver_Colab.ipynb file